mnallajerla/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ## In-session Exercise (30 minutes)

-We **zoom in** on a particular **Veteran's care** in the **data** tabs, then we **zoom out** to see what our care decisions are adding up to over time by reviewing **team trends** over the last two years in the **viz** tabs.
+## We **zoom in** on a particular **Veteran's care** in the **data** tabs, then we **zoom out** to see what our care decisions are adding up to over time by reviewing **team trends** over the last two years in the **viz** tabs.

 ## *MTL* Data UI

 ### 1. Open an internet browser window.
 Go to mtl.how/data_test.
+- On the landing page, select the appropriate consortium and VISN.
-- Select the "Data UI (Viz)" Panel and then the "Clinic Selections" panel.
+- Select the 'Clinic Selections' tab.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)

 ### 2. Selecting & Viewing your Team Data

-- Use the columns to select the clinics that make up your team.
+- Use the left and middle columns to filter by "Division Name", "Physical Location", "Primary Stopcode", "Secondary Stopcode", and/or "Is an Active Clinic?" for clinics that make up your team.
+- Note: By default, the data and viz tabs show data for all sta3ns and clinics.
+- Note: Select "Yes" in the "Is An Active Clinic?" column to pull de-activated clinics denoted by "ZZ".
+- Click the yellow "Apply" button for each column.
-- You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is an Active Clinic column.
+- Search and filter for your team's clinics by clinic name or by provider in the "Select Clinics to Generate Report Data" column after making selections in the left and middle columns.
-- Click the yellow "Apply" button.
-- Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.
+- Click the yellow "Apply" button in the "Select Clinics to Generate Report Data" column to pull Patient Level Data from all clinics selected, in the last two years.

-  - Note: Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
-If you do not wish for inactive clinics to be pulled, under the "Is an Active Clinic" column, check "No" and click the yellow "Apply" button.
-  - Note: The filters in the light blue and dark blue columns *only* apply to the green Clinics column.
-You MUST make selections and click "Apply" in the "Select Clinics to Generate Report Data" column to generate your data.
-(By default, the data and viz tabs are set to show all data for all sta3ns and clinics.)

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)

 **Tips & Tricks**
-- To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.
+- To clear filters/columns, click on the "Eraser" icon in the upper right of the filter.
 - To reset ALL selections across ALL tabs, click the "Reset" button in the upper right hand of the bar.
 - To zoom into the screen, hover in the upper right hand corner of the screen until a set of icons appear.
-Click on the square "Focus Mode" icon.
-Click "Back to Report" to return to the previous view.
+   - Click on the square "Focus Mode" icon.
+   - Click "Back to Report" to return to the previous view.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_focus_mode_data_tabs.gif?raw=true)](#DontLink)